stephencweiss/stephencharlesweiss.com/content/blog/2019-04-04/rename-with-destructuring-in-javascript.md

 }
 ```

-So, I want to be able to access my name, my wife’s name, and my dog’s name.
+So, I want to be able to access my name, my wife's name, and my dog's name.

 I can do that with destructuring, like so: